hns/ringo-cometd/app/README.txt

-This is a minimal RingoJS application.
+This is a RingoJS web application.
 To run it launch ringo with the main script:

   ringo main.js